xiaodgm/xiaoming/README.md

 # xiaoming
+first repo
-#this is my first readme-edits
+this is my first readme-edits